FortiGate Reverse Proxy for PRTG: Complete Configuration Guide with TLS 1.2 Setup

 A while back, the Paessler blog published posts describing how to use a reverse proxy to load off utilization from a PRTG server.
 One of the posts covered general information of how to do it, while the other described how to do it with a KEMP LoadMaster.
 Here I'll explain how to do it with FortiGate firewalls.

-Before starting, please read the following disclaimer, as this is about a sensitive part of your security.
+Before starting, please read the following disclaimer, as this is about a sensitive part of your cybersecurity.

 Please note: This is a guest article.
 I have carefully compiled this information and it is provided to the best of my knowledge.
 As the solution is not part of PRTG itself, it is not officially supported by Paessler or PRTG Technical Support.
 Yet, we wanted to share it with you as it might be of interest for many PRTG users.